OpenTechSchool/html-css-beginners/core/portfolio-2.md

 After the image, write another header tag within h1 and h2, add a class name to your header so you can style and not be confused with the other one.
-(I will use header-home as class name) In the css we are goint to write that:
+(I will use header-home as class name) In the CSS we are goint to write that:

 	.header-home {
 		position: relative;